How Much Does a Superyacht Stewardess Get Paid?

 On average, a Super Yacht stewardess gets paid about £1,750 – £3,000 on a small yacht and £ 2,500 – £ 4000 per month on larger yachts.

-While on board, a stewardess is entitled to food and drink, accommodation, basic toiletries and uniform, transport to and from home and other on board expenses.
+While on board, a stewardess is entitled to food and drink, accommodation, basic toiletries and uniform, transport to and from home and others on board expenses.

 Other stewardesses progress career-wise to become more influential staff members in the hotel industry such as operations managers.
 There are those who move to become housekeeper/butler of the yachts owner’s residence or even secure a job in a cruise liner.

-For some, this compensation is not enough for the stewardess’ hard work and diligence; while others see it as one of the best jobs to cultivate a savings culture.
 There’s much about being a stewardess which hasn’t and can’t be documented.
 How much a stewardess is paid plays a big role in service delivery.
-However, it is passion and determination for the job that makes a stewardess appreciative of the pay received.
+However, it is passion and determination for the job that makes a stewardess appreciative of the payment received.